 - Checked Nightly: Workspace properties are monitored nightly to see if the rule's conditions are met.
 Checked nightly workflow rules also have the option to run now.

-- Additional Criteria: Triggers the rule based on the content of specific workspace property fields.
-All of the "Additional Criteria" must be met in order for the workflow rule to be triggered.
+- Additional Criteria: Triggers the rule based on the content of specific workspace property fields or Roles enabled within the workspace.
+If you choose "Additional Criteria" all of these criteria must be met in order for the workflow rule to trigger.
 For each Additional Criteria, there are two options: